Rapper Lil Wayne faces federal gun charge in Florida | Malay Mail

-The 38-year-old artiste, whose real name is Dwayne Michael Carter Jr, was found to be carrying a gun and bullets when police searched a private plane in Miami in December last year.
+The 38-year-old artist, whose real name is Dwayne Michael Carter Jr, was found to be carrying a gun and bullets when police searched a private plane in Miami in December last year.

 The Miami Herald reported that Lil Wayne — who has a home in south Florida — admitted the gold-plated pistol found in his luggage was his.
 He told police the weapon had been given to him as a Father’s Day gift.

-Police also found what was believed to be cocaine, marijuana, ecstasy, heroin, painkillers and more than US$25,000 (RM102,625) in cash, the newspaper said.
+Police also found what was believed to be cocaine, marijuana, ecstasy, heroin, painkillers and more than US$25,000 (RM103,000) in cash, the newspaper said.

 But the sole federal weapons charge filed in federal court in Miami stems from the fact that Lil Wayne was convicted more than a decade ago on a separate firearms charge.